 Since returning to New York State in 2009 the Marquettes created Theatre on the Road to bring educational performances to schools and local theatres.
 In addition to A Christmas Carol they have added "Poe's Last Mystery" which was commissioned by the Poughkeepsie Library District to enhance their federally funded Big Read program.
 "Poe's Last Mystery" was so well received that Columbia-Greene Community College offered it as part of their 2013 theatre season.
 It has also been performed at the Rosendale Theatre and the Arts Society of Kingston and is scheduled to be presented at the Morton Library in Rhinecliff, New York as their summer fundraising event.

-In 2017 Theatre-on-the-road/Murder Cafe produced seven original shows with 45 performances, entertained several thousand people and raised over $31,000 for various charities.
+In 2018 Theatre-on-the-road/Murder Cafe produced seven original shows with 53 performances, 8 living history cemetery tours and entertained several thousand people and raised over $38,000 for various charities.

 The Marquettes and their troupe have entertained for Fortune 500 companies, leading hotels & resorts, five star restaurants, casinos and country clubs.

 FRANK MARQUETTE has been involved with hundreds of interactive comedy plays since 1994.
 Performing since the age of 17, Frank has appeared with many theatre groups in New York, Nevada and New Mexico.
 In addition, he has produced, written and emceed variety shows for many charitable causes.
 Frank's on camera work has included national commercials for Konica, a featured role on "Unsolved Mysteries", dozens of local and regional commercials and a key role in the PBS original production, "The Greatest Man in the World".